A Timeless Touch of Tradition for Your Tea Moments

 Product Description

-Embrace the serene beauty of the Green Tokusa Tea Cup, a stunning example of Japanese craftsmanship that enhances your tea-drinking experience.
-Each sip from this exquisite yunomi (tea cup) transports you to a tranquil moment, enveloped in the rich history and artistry of Mino ware.
-Designed without a handle, this cup invites you to engage with the warmth of your beverage fully, fostering a connection that transcends the ordinary.
+Embrace the serene beauty of the Green Tokusa Tea Cup, a captivating yunomi designed to enhance your tea-drinking experience.
+Each sip transports you to a tranquil moment, surrounded by the artistry of Mino ware.
+Designed without a handle, this cup encourages you to fully engage with the warmth of your beverage, fostering a connection that is as simple as it is profound.

 Artisan-Made Excellence